Americas

 36.15

 Freedom of the press is guaranteed by the constitution, but this right is constantly violated by government officials and politicians.
-Journalists and media outlets who investigate or criticise corruption and human rights violations face harassment campaigns and criminal prosecution.
+Journalists and media outlets who investigate corruption and human rights violations, or who are critical, face harassment campaigns and criminal prosecution.

 Media landscape

 In Guatemala there is a wide range of privately owned, alternative and, to a lesser extent, public media.
-Although there are no obstacles to the creation and operation of media, the absence of a specific regulatory body dedicated to community radio stations has often caused them to be considered illegal and be shut down.
-The economic crisis in recent years has encouraged the creation of independent and investigative digital media and other information platforms.
-Many of the leading print media have switched to online versions as a result of the political and economic persecution of independent journalism.
+Although there are no obstacles to the creation and operation of media outlets, the absence of a regulatory body dedicated to community radio stations has often caused them to be considered illegal and be shut down.
+The economic crisis in recent years has encouraged the creation of independent online investigative media and other information platforms.
+The leading print media have gone digital as a result of the political and economic persecution of independent journalism.

 Political context